Uri: The Surgical Strike: Production

 Uri was announced by producer Ronnie Screwvala one year after the surgical strike in September 2017.
 The film was to be directed by debutant Aditya Dhar.
-He said that the film is "the story of what was imagined to have happened in those eleven days."
-The principal photography began in June 2018 and was finished in September.
+He said the film is "the story of what was imagined to have happened in those eleven days."
+Principal photography began in June 2018 and was finished in September.
 Kaushal went through extensive military training for five months and gained weight.
-He trained for five hours a day and three to four hours of military training to enhance stamina.
-He also received gun training at the naval base in Cuffe Parade in Mumbai.
+He trained for five hours a day and did three to four hours of military training to enhance stamina.
+He also received gun training at a naval base in Cuffe Parade in Mumbai.
 He called it "physically the most challenging film for me".
-He injured his arm while filming an action sequence in it.
+He injured his arm while filming an action sequence in the film.

 Kaushal and the supporting cast trained at Mumbai's Navy Nagar with Captains and Majors teaching them slithering, using arms and ammunitions and other drills used by the armed forces.
 Uri was largely shot in Serbia and was wrapped up in Mumbai.
 The Indo-Pak border, the LOC and other areas resembling military posts and terrorist camps were recreated in Serbia.
 Yami Gautam underwent mixed martial arts training.
-She called the process of shooting as "exhausting yet enjoyable."
+She called the process of shooting "exhausting yet enjoyable."
 The film also stars Paresh Rawal, Mohit Raina, Ivan Rodrigues and Kirti Kulhari.
-Screwvala said that the film has elements of "war, action, and strategy based on a true story" that the "Indian audience is yet to watch such experience in cinema."
+Screwvala said the film has elements of "war, action, and strategy based on a true story" and the "Indian audience is yet to watch such experience in cinema."

 Marketing and release

-The film was released on 11 January 2019.
-The film was digitally premiered on ZEE5 Platform on 19 March 2019.
+The film was released in theatres on 11 January 2019, and digitally on ZEE5 on 19 March 2019.

 To curtail piracy, the makers of Uri: The Surgical Strike deployed a 3.8 gigabyte fake version of the film over networks like torrent.
 However, the film was leaked by the bootleg website Tamil Rockers within a week of release.
 The Telugu dubbed version of the film was released with the same name on 14 June 2019.